Gdarthsid/QuITO-Version-1/examples/Rayleigh problem (with mixed constraints)/README.md

 options.plot = 2;
 ```
 ### Results
-Finally, in order to solve the optimization problem and observe the results, we run the main file **main.m**.
+Finally, in order to solve the optimization problem and observe the results, we run the main file [**main.m**](https://github.com/Gdarthsid/QuITO-Version-1/blob/main/examples/Rayleigh%20problem%20(with%20mixed%20constraints)/main.m).
 We fetch the problem and options and consequently solve the resultant NLP:
 ```matlab
 %% Set-up and solve problem